vedderb/bldc/README.md

 3. Some special forms: Lambdas, closures, lets (letrecs), define and quote.
 4. 28-Bit signed/unsigned integers and boxed 32-Bit Float, 32-Bit signed/unsigned values.
 5. Arrays (in progress), string is an array.
-6. Compiles for, and runs on linux-x86 (builds 32bit library, runs on 32/64 bit).
+6. Compiles for, and runs on linux-x86.
 7. Compiles for, and runs on Zynq 7000.
 8. Compiles for, and runs on STM32f4.
 9. Compiles for, and runs on NRF52840.